Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japan at peace after 'prophecy' of July 5 disaster in comic book

-The Japanese government warned on Thursday of the possibility of more powerful earthquakes in the southwest waters of the country's main islands, but urged the public not to believe baseless manga predictions of a major disaster.
+The Japanese government warned on Thursday of the possibility of more powerful earthquakes in waters southwest of the country's main islands, but urged the public not to believe baseless manga predictions of a major disaster.

 Báo Thanh niênBáo Thanh niên06/07/2025